via-justa/ddns-client/README.md

 General
 -------

-ddns-client is a Go client to update public DNS with your current IP (a.k.a DDNS).
+ddns-client is a Go client to update public DNS with your current IP (a.k.a DynDNS).

 Supported Operating systems
 ---------------------------